LEARN KITSAP TRANSIT

 Overview

-In recent years, Kitsap Transit has rapidly expanded its fleet of ferries to support local and cross-Sound service that provides vital transportation options and connects communities in Puget Sound.
-To meet the ongoing maintenance needs of its ferry fleet, Kitsap Transit is planning to construct a new ferry maintenance facility.
-This facility will increase ferry service reliability and therefore, will directly benefit multimodal transit in the Puget Sound.
+Since launching its Fast Ferry service in 2017, Kitsap Transit’s ferry program has quickly grown to include 10 vessels, now Washington’s second-largest ferry fleet.
+To meet ongoing maintenance needs, Kitsap Transit is planning to construct a new ferry maintenance facility.
+This facility will increase ferry service reliability and directly benefit multimodal transit in the region.

-• Increased moorage for spare vessels with direct access to maintenance capabilities, relieving the reliance and burden on neighboring marinas, and
+• Increased moorage for spare vessels with direct access to maintenance capabilities, relieving the reliance and burden on neighboring marinas.

 • A central location for Kitsap Transit ferry maintenance activities, staff, and inventory.